Attractions: Boating on Lake Havasu

 From boaters with high-performance race boats to those with cruising pontoon boats, there’s plenty of room and lots to do for all on one of the most popular Arizona boating lakes

 .
+Boating on Lake Havasu is highlighted by a number of attractions.
 In addition to the Bridgewater Channel near the famed London Bridge, hidden coves and beaches

 are perfect places to relax for the day, or you can opt to explore the river, with its canyons, cliffs, and abundant wildlife–you won’t find many lakes in Arizona that offer so much to do.
 Water temperatures range from 75 to 85 degrees, perfect for a quick dip.
 If a longer stay is what you're looking for, check out the many boat-in campsites

 .
 Since Lake Havasu is one of the top Arizona boating lakes, we always have updated news on boating events and facilities in our blog

 Here are just some of the must-see boating locations that make Lake Havasu one of the best lakes in Arizona

 Every day is a virtual non-stop boat parade when you’re at the Bridgewater Channel, the narrow ribbon of ‘no wake’ navigable water that runs beneath the London Bridge creating a waterfront for shops and restaurants.
 The southern end of the man-made channel is bordered by sandy beaches - a favorite resting, socializing and tanning place for boaters to “beach’ during spring, summer and early fall.